Build a SQL task

 Airplane makes it incredibly easy to take simple SQL queries and turn them into apps ("tasks") that you and your teammates can use.

-In this guide, we'll create SQL tasks to search and edit users in a demo database.
+In this guide, we'll create SQL tasks to search and edit users in an Airplane Postgres database.

 Before you begin